radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 From here you can change the attribute display name shown in the portal ("Name" column) and the corresponding attribute in the identity store ("Attribute" column).
 You can indicate if the attribute is public (allows users other than the owner to view it when using the search feature), read only (does not allow this attribute to be edited by the user), and define a data type (to assign a syntax for the displayed value).
 Data types available are string, photo, email and phone.

-To add a new profile attribute, click the "Add Attribute" button.
+To add a new profile attribute, click **Add Attribute**.
 Enter the attribute name as it exists in the identity store schema and the display name you want shown in the portal.
 Indicate if the attribute is public and/or read only and click OK.
 Select a Data Type from the drop-down list (there is not one set by default).

 ![](media/settings-new-attribute.png)